AdeyAA/cse15l-lab-reports/lab-report-2.md

 # What are the relevant arguments to those methods, and the values of any relevant fields of the class?

-In the handleRequest method the argument given is a `URI url` which allows us to access the url that we inputted which was `https://0-0-0-0-9089-r4rppjtr16ohetrtvmc6ce0ivk.us.edusercontent.com/add-message?s=How are you&user=Adey`.
+In the handleRequest method the argument given is a `URI url` which allows us to access the url that we inputted which was `https://0-0-0-0-9089-r4rppjtr16ohetrtvmc6ce0ivk.us.edusercontent.com/add-message?s=Hiiiiiii&user=Adey`.
 The values in this method include:
 1.String Builder `chatMessages`
-2.String `queryString = "s=How are you&user=Adey"`
+2.String `queryString = "s=Hiiiiiii&user=Adey"`
-3.String array `chatInfo = ["s=How are you", "user=Adey"]`
+3.String array `chatInfo = ["s=Hiiiiiii", "user=Adey"]`
-4.String `message = "How are you"`
+4.String `message = "Hiiiiiii"`
 5.String `user = "Adey"`
 6.String array `keyValue = ["`
-7.String `chatMessage = "Adey: How are you"`
+7.String `chatMessage = "Adey: Hiiiiiii"`

 In the main method it takes in a command line argument which was java ChatServer 9089 which is how the server was started.